 - West Virginia

-Non-Compliance – Notice is given to a tenant that has violated any part of a lease (except any terms that are in relation to the payment of rent).
-There are two (2) types of compliance notices; Curable which allows the tenant time to “cure” or fix the violation within a certain amount of time or else they must leave and incurable which does not allow the tenant to “cure” the issue and they must move-out within the timeframe suggested in the notice.
+Non-Compliance – This notice is given to a tenant who has violated any part of a lease other than non-payment of rent.
+There are two types of compliance notices: Curable, which allows the tenant to “cure” or fix the violation within a specified timeframe, and incurable, which does not allow the tenant to “cure” the issue and orders them to vacate the property.

-Lease Termination Letter (Cancel a Month-to-Month Lease) – If the landlord and tenant have a rental arrangement where either may cancel at anytime a letter stating a termination date may be used to cancel the lease.
-The notice must be given with the State time-frame (if any), and once given, to landlord or tenant, the time period begins.
-Usually, the notice period is thirty (30) days.
+Lease Termination Letter (Cancel a Month-to-Month Lease) – If the landlord and tenant have a rental arrangement where either may cancel at any time, this letter stating a termination date may be used to cancel the lease.
+The notice must be given within the state-mandated timeframe (if any).
+Usually, the notice period is 30 days.

 Table of Contents

 An eviction notice is an official letter sent by a landlord notifying a tenant that they are in violation of their lease.
 This is most common for late rent but may also be used for other violations.
 An eviction notice is always recommended to be sent by USPS Certified Mail with Return Receipt to prove that the tenant was served.

 Depending on the state, the tenant will be given a specific number of days to pay the outstanding rent or fix the violation.
 If the tenant does neither within the given timeframe, the landlord can begin eviction proceedings.